 There is a rather complicated calculation system under the simple word “Rank”, which includes quite a number of factors.
 On the whole, the Classic Honor System does not work like a straight leveling system for instance, but as a measure of PvP efforts of all players on your server together.
 If you consistently play to a certain WS every week, you will not improve your rating.
 To become better in this system, you need to put in more and more time and get higher standings every following week.
 So basically, you are to literally live in the game for several months to get the highest 14 Rank.
 And there were only a few Players of all time, who managed to keep this position for several weeks.

-And now let us pay attention to the Rank System table with the primer information about each Rank:
+And now let us pay attention to the PvP Ranking System table with the primer information about each Rank and Famed Rank Titles:

 Dishonorable Kills

-Now let’s turn on to the only thing that may influence your current Rank immediately without any delays, making you lose all the progress when made with proper diligence.
+Now let’s turn to the only thing that may influence your current Rank immediately without any delays, making you lose all the progress when made with proper diligence.
 A Dishonorable Kill.
-Players get a DK each time they happen to kill Civilian NPCs in PvP combat.
-Civilian NPC is a targetable usually low-level NPC (often vendors or quest givers) of an opposite faction.
+Players get a DK each time they happen to kill enemy faction Civilian NPCs in PvP combat.
+A civilian NPC is a targetable usually low-level NPC (often vendors or quest givers) of an opposite faction.
 The addition “civilian” in front of its name appears after you target it.
-In the beginning, killing those NPCs led to slowing down the leveling process for other Players, so the Blizzard had to impose a fine system.
+In the beginning, killing those NPCs led to slowing down the leveling process for other Players, so Blizzard had to impose a fine system.

 There is a rather famous video, related to the year 2006, in which you can see for yourself how much time it might take to drop one’s Rank from 11 to 1.